Riqky/portfolio/_pages/lockpicking.md

 ![pin_lock](https://raw.githubusercontent.com/Riqky/riqky.github.io/master/assets/images/lock/pin_lock.jpg)

 Once you remove the ring at the back of the core, you can slide the core out.
-Just like any other pin lock, there are pins, counterpins and springs. only this one has slightly different counterpins:
+Just like any other pin lock, there are pins, counter pins and springs. only this one has slightly different counter pins:

 ![all_pins](https://raw.githubusercontent.com/Riqky/riqky.github.io/master/assets/images/lock/all_pins.jpg)